johndroper/WalrusTurbine/README.md

 ### Installing

 Open Assembly.SCAD to see the full assembled model.

 ## Contributing

-Branching encourage!
+Branching encouraged!

 ## Authors